z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 This experiment supports main result 4 and produces figure 5 in the paper.
 Expected runtime is up to 12 hours per simulation and less than 2GB of storage per simulation.
+The output: for each simulation, the results are stored in folder *shadow.data* under the simulation folder, and running ``` tornettools parse $simulation``` will produce a folder named *tornet.plot.data* with all the data used in the plotting under the simulation folder.
+Running ```graph.sh``` under the tornettools_custom folder will output all graphs in the folder named *out*.

 ## Limitations (Only for Functional and Reproduced badges)
 Due to the large size of intermediate data, for experiment 2 and 4, we only included partial data.